-A detractor once accosted the great 19th-century preacher C. H. Spurgeon on why he embraced the doctrine of election.
+A detractor once accosted the great 19th-century British preacher C. H. Spurgeon on why he embraced the doctrine of election.
 He replied: "I read my Bible."

 While the issue of pacifism is not so readily affirmed, no Christian I know/know of would dispute our need to take Jesus seriously in relation to it.
-If nimble thinking means disregarding Jesus, which neither Erasmus, Lewis nor Graham on purpose did-my friend included-I could as well dismiss their non-pacifism readily enough.
+If nimble thinking means disregarding Jesus, which neither Erasmus, Lewis nor Graham purposefully did, I presume-my friend Ron included-I could as well similarly dismiss their non-pacifism readily enough.
 But they all claim/claimed to have taken Jesus seriously.
 So why did they give, why has Western Christianity given, Jesus such "nimble" wide berth?
 (Or have I once again missed something?)

-At least this: it is certainly conceivable, if to Christian pacifists not credible, that their non-pacifism is somehow drawn from Jesus; but surely it is not irrational to ask for somewhat stronger arguments on its behalf?
+At least this: it is certainly conceivable, if to Christian pacifists not credible, that their non-pacifism is somehow drawn from Jesus; but surely it is not irrational to ask for somewhat stronger arguments on its "nimble-thinking" behalf?

-Then again, I have never lived under wartime conditions where being bombarded and overrun by a brutal enemy for just over a year . . .
+Then again, I have never lived under wartime conditions where being bombarded and overrun by a brutal enemy has happened, is happening as I write, in Ukraine . . .